 Direct migration of the Valhall passive data produced noisy, but interpretable subsurface images.
 Images produced with active seismic data were available for direct comparison.
 Events as deep as 2 km were present in the passive images that seemed to correspond to events in the active image.
 However, migrating modeled data based on the far-field noise extracted from the synthesized gathers produced almost identical images.
 Identifying the dominant seismic energy in the records was accomplished by analysis of deconvolved synthesized shot gathers.
 Without modeling the effects of this noise in all of the processing schemes used with this data, results would have been over interpreted.
 The coherent noise events caused artifacts with all the character of real subsurface events seen in the active data.
-This is the case for time- and depth-domain imaging results.
+The image volumes produced by synthesizing shot gathers followed by migration were quite different from direct migration images.
+Because these two processing options are mathematically equivalent for data from a broad distribution of subsurface sources, the difference between the results indicates that the field data do not contain the distribution of subsurface sources required for successful imaging.

 The passive imaging experiments described herein used a unique data volume provided by BP.
 This volume of data recorded more data with more receiver stations than any other passive seismic experiment ever fielded.
 Because the sensors are permanently installed on the sea floor, data can be continuously collected to continue analyzing the effectiveness of passive imaging.
 Processing 1.5 days of passive data did not produce images of subsurface structure.
 It is possible that similar processing with more data could improve on my results.
 The failure of my experiments, however, provides little encouragement to invest in the substantial processing required to analyze passive seismic records.

 I believe that successful subsurface imaging at Valhall with passive seismic data is predicated on removing the contaminating coherent noise from the gas flare at the Ardmore production facility.
 The noise is so much more energetic than any local seismic energy that my attempts at removing it from the data have been unsuccessful.
 To improve the chance of successful imaging, the removal should be performed before correlation.
 However, the noise is continuous and unidentifiable on the raw records, and is not isolated from body waves in the Radon or Fourier domains.
-Data collected when the flare is extinguished would be ideal.
-An alternative use for the passive recording capabilities of the array is as a global seismology station.
-Processing data from teleseismic arrivals to image deep structure should be possible and useful.
-At such low frequencies however, the areal footprint of the array is likely to prohibit array-based processing techniques.
+Data collected when the flare is extinguished for maintenance would be ideal.